10 takeaways from hillary clinton’s election night event

-6. Realising that an entire generation of liberals have never voted for a white man for president
+6. Realizing that an entire generation of liberals have never voted for a white man for president

-The crowd was notable diverse.
-Asian twentysomethings, African American senior citizens, Latino schoolchildren, white men in "Make America Gay Again" hats and individuals representing countless other identities all crammed together to celebrate and then to comfort one another.
+The crowd was notably diverse.
+Asian twenty-somethings, African American senior citizens, Latino schoolchildren, white men in "Make America Gay Again" hats, and individuals representing countless other identities all crammed together to celebrate and then to comfort one another.
 Yet, the crowd skewed young, embodying the huge swath of Democrats under 30 who have never voted for a white man for president.